lessp/fetch/README.md

 **TODO:**

-- [ ] Implement a functor for the Response and its functions
+- [ ] Figure out why it's working, and why the language-server might not be working.

 ## How to use